The Technology, Media and Telecommunications Review: Spain

 iv Ownership and market access restrictions

-Developing regulations for the Screening Mechanism are expected to be approved by the end of 2020, inter alia, to further specify the scope of the sectors subject to the Screening Mechanism.
-Given its current broad terms, any investment in a Spanish electronic communications or audiovisual services provider should be assessed from this perspective to decide whether it should be subject to the Screening Mechanism.
+Given how broadly it is currently worded, any investment in a Spanish electronic communications or audiovisual services provider should be assessed from this perspective to determine whether it is subject to the Screening Mechanism.

 Additionally, Royal-Decree 458/2011, as amended by Ministerial Orders ITC/2499/2011 and IET/173/2014, establishes certain thresholds on the holding of frequencies by each operator (spectrum cap), and some temporary restrictions on the transfer or assignment of spectrum in certain frequency bands.